KOS 500 (Niaspan 500 mg)

 Pill imprint KOS 500 has been identified as Niaspan 500 mg.

-Niacin is used in the treatment of depression; high cholesterol; niacin deficiency; pellagra; hyperlipoproteinemia (and more), and belongs to the drug classes miscellaneous antihyperlipidemic agents, vitamins.
+Niacin is used in the treatment of depression; high cholesterol; hyperlipoproteinemia; niacin deficiency; hyperlipoproteinemia type iv, elevated vldl (and more), and belongs to the drug classes miscellaneous antihyperlipidemic agents, vitamins.
 Risk cannot be ruled out during pregnancy.
 Niacin 500 mg is not a controlled substance under the Controlled Substance Act (CSA).

 More about niacin